-Blackberry Mojitos are a spin on the classic Cuban Cocktail.
-Made with fresh blackberries, mint, limes, and rum, this cocktail is easy to make and incredibly refreshing.
+Made with fresh blackberries, mint, limes, and rum, these Blackberry Mojitos are easy to make and incredibly refreshing.

 Mojitos are traditionally made from rum, mint, lime, sugar, and soda water.
 And they are downright refreshing!
 A touch of sugar brings out the freshness of the mint and lime juice, and the soda water adds a nice fizz to this classic cocktail.